agrski/agrski.github.io/docs/_drafts/scv2-hodometer.md

 Before diving straight into the internals of Hodometer, let's recap its high-level interactions with other services.
 If you're familiar with the [C4 model](https://c4model.com/) for software diagrams, this will be a component-level view.

+Hodometer makes requests to the Core v2 scheduler and Kubernetes (Discovery) API to collect pertinent information.
+Internally, it aggregates this information and filters it to the appropriate level.
+The aggregated data is then sent to all the configured metrics receivers.

 <!-- TODO -- discuss internal arch of Hodometer and system-level diagram (think C4 diagrams) -->

 ---